benlesh/angular-transit/README.md

 #### Built-in Easing Functions:

 There are several built-in easing functions that can be used.
-Many of them based off of [Robert Penner's easing functions](http://easings.net/), however I changed the names to be less verbose.
+These are based off of settings from [jquery-transit](https://github.com/rstacruz/jquery.transit/blob/master/jquery.transit.js) which seem to be based off of [Robert Penner's easing functions](http://easings.net/).
+It should be noted that I changed the names to be less verbose, however.

 Usage of a built-in easing function is as follows:

       <div transit="{